9 county veterans to be aboard HonorAir

 Their return is expected at about 8:45 p.m., where Cumberland County Community Band member Nancy Mitchell will play taps.

-“Many veterans did not receive a welcome when they came home from their military overseas service commitment, and this tribute will help heal some of those hidden wounds we cannot see.”
+“Many veterans did not receive a welcome when they came home from their military overseas service commitment,” Gocella continued, “and this tribute will help heal some of those hidden wounds we cannot see.”

 Commented